nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 2. We introduce a centralized `AsyncSourceExecutor` that drives the execution of all asynchronous sources on a thread pool (G1).
 3. We allow synchronous/blocking sources to keep existing and run them in the current thread-per-source execution model as a fallback (G7).
 Both synchronous and asynchronous sources expose the same interface to the `QueryEngine`, so it does not deal with the different execution models.
-4. We have a single separate the I/O buffer pool shared among sources to prevent deadlocks (G2).
-5. A local `BufferManager` maintains the buffer pool for the sources and exposes an asynchronous interface to prevent blocking I/O threads.
-6. To prevent high tail latencies, we allow the user to configure timeouts on a per-source basis.
+4. To prevent high tail latencies, we allow the user to configure timeouts on a per-source basis.
 When the timeout expires, a pending asynchronous operation is cancelled.
+5. We have a separate I/O buffer pool shared among sources to prevent deadlocks (G2).
+6. A local `BufferManager` maintains the buffer pool for the sources and exposes an asynchronous interface to prevent blocking I/O threads.
 7. We implement a simple policy for fairness and demand-based buffer distribution among sources despite contention (G3).

 ## Async I/O Library